COUNSELORS FOR SOCIAL JUSTICE

 2. Made outstanding contributions to the counseling profession in social justice advocacy in K-12 schools and/or school counselor education.

-Submit Reese House Social Justice Advocate of the Year Award Nominations
+CSJ Reese House Social Justice Advocate of the Year Award Nominations Closed

 CSJ OUTSTANDING COUNSELING PROGRAM/AGENCY AWARD